 The thermal baths of Les Bains du Val d’Illiez offer a relaxing day spa excursion from Alpine ski resorts in the Valais mountains or an easy day-trip destination from Lake Geneva towns.

 The Thermes Parc Les Bains du Val-d’Illiez is a relaxing mineral hot water spa resort with warm baths, saunas, Jacuzzis, jet streams, steam baths, and day-spa treatments and massages.
 The spa baths are beautifully located in the Illiez Valley, an easy drive from the Rhone Valley, Lake Geneva, and several Portes du Soleil ski resorts in Switzerland and France.
-Several restaurants are available on premises and a hotel will open at the end of 2012.
+Several restaurants and an apartment hotel are available on premises.

 Les Bains du Val d’Illiez Thermal Park in Switzerland